-Graphic!!: As I write this, my toe nails are slowly falling apart from the hike that happenedd with shoes that were too small.
+Graphic!!: As I write this, my toe nails are slowly falling apart from the Acatenango hike that happenedd with shoes that were too small.
 My face still a tad burnt from the morning sun.
 And a sense of excitement that’d reoccur whenever I think about the vastness of the experience.

 I’ve also decided that hiking volcanos is my new favorite thing!

-Best Time to Hike Acatenango
+Best Time for the Acatenango Hike

 Luckily, the temperture doesn’t change much in Guatemala so you can hike the volcano year round.
 However, the best time to complete the Acatenango hike is during the dry season between November and April.
 It might be cloudy and/or rainy during the wet season from May to October.

 Looking for a Tour Group/Guide?

 We went with Asociations de Amigos del Volcan Acatenango.
 Their guides only speak Spanish and are the nicest!
 If you prefer one-day hikes, you can also tackle Pacaya or the one-day Acatenango hike.
 There are tons of other English tours, including the ones below:

 - Extra clothes, a good jacket might be necessary!

 - Everything to the left

 - A walking stick helps!